 The ACT folks really created a mess when they “revamped” the essay portion of the exam.
 Fortunately for college-bound students everywhere, the situation appears to be (mostly) resolved.

 A LITTLE HISTORY

 The trouble began in September of 2015.
-Several changes to the essay were rolled out: a changed grading rubric that incorporated four scoring “domains”, a switch from the twelve point grading scale to a thirty-six range, and a significantly more complex writing prompt.
+Several changes to the essay were rolled out: a changed grading rubric that incorporated four scoring “domains”, a switch from the twelve-point grading scale to a thirty-six range, and significantly more complex writing prompt.

 The ACT folks had their own headaches.
 The company was inundated with requests for re-scoring that it could not keep up with.
 Moreover, they grappled with a public relations embarrassment as it became widely accepted that re-scoring for a fee would likely result in a higher score.
 Students-nor the colleges they were applying to-could trust the accuracy of these scores.

 As institutional mistakes go, this one as turned around pretty darn quick.
 By the summer of this year, the ship was righted.
 The essay is now restored to its original twelve-point grading system, and the four-domain rubric was restored to its original, simpler version.
 The only remnant of the ACT’s overhaul is the complex writing prompt.
 That (to the chagrin of many test-takers) remains.
 However, because the performance expectations are now easily understandable, students can be assured that a solid effort will result in a solid score.